Overtraining: Diet

 Adapting nutritional intake can help to prevent and treat overtraining.
 Athletes in different fields will emphasize different proportional nutrition factors on the diet mainly including proteins, carbohydrates and fats.
 The diet includes a calorie intake that at least matches expenditure, ideally forming a suitable macronutrient ratio.
 During the recovery process, extra calories from diets may help the body speed the recovery.
+Keeping the body nourished with a balanced diet and hydrated with an adequate supply of water are both important for a successful recovery.
 Finally, addressing vitamin deficiencies with improved diet and/or nutritional supplements has been proposed as a way to speed up recovery.

 Rhabdomyolysis

 Exertional rhabdomyolysis is an extreme and potentially deadly form of overtraining that leads to a breakdown of skeletal muscle which makes its way into the blood.
 Many molecules such as potassium, creatine kinase, phosphate, and myoglobin are released into circulation.
 Myoglobin is the protein that causes the lethal reaction in the body.
 Early detection of the syndrome is essential in full recovery.
 A serious late complication of rhabdomyolysis which occurs in 15% of the population is acute kidney injury, and in some cases it can lead to death.